-Sometimes, though, kids pass this normal age range for puberty without showing any signs of body changes.
+Sometimes, though, people pass this normal age range for puberty without showing any signs of body changes.
 This is called delayed puberty.

 Doctors usually can help teens with delayed puberty develop so they can catch up with their peers.

-These changes are caused by the sex hormones testosterone (in boys) and estrogen (in girls) that their bodies start making in much larger amounts than before.
+These changes are caused by the sex hormones — testosterone in guys and estrogen in girls — that your body is making in much larger amounts than before.